 Good news is more personal.
 Probably because I’m in the field of humanities, I have not yet met discrimination as a young mother in getting grants, fellowships, and job positions.
 I even said I would spend the dissertation write-up grant to hire a caregiver, and I got it.
 My partner and I made a decision that we would be upfront about having a child during job interviews.
 (This was inevitable for me because I needed to pump breast milk during campus visits).
 I also see how the phenomenon that the book seems to point out–women with children are at the low tier in academia, not climbing up the ladder–can happen by choice.
 I myself opted for postdoc fellowships when offered more-than-decent (or excellent, in my view) tenure-track positions.
 This was mainly for our personal preference for continuing adventurous experiences by moving to different parts of the world as long as we can.
 But it is true that doing a few years of postdoc and delaying serious engagement with teaching becomes an attractive choice for those with very young children.
-While doing that, I can also see, many women, especially faced by the structural obstacles and pressure, would realize that life is bigger than academia.
+While doing that, I can also see, many women, especially facing the structural obstacles and pressure, would realize that life is bigger than academia.
 That, in and of itself, is an enlightenment for these individuals from my perspective.
 But it is a loss for academia, for sure.

 So, how do I feel about pursuing my academic career?
 I had a lot of time thinking about it the past two years.
 In the end, I like my work.
 It’s as simple as that.
 Don’t I feel a lot of pressure?
 Yes, I do.
 And as my partner witnesses, I am sometimes stressed out about the future.
 But it is important that I find my own optimal balance and stick to it.